ibowditch/userdocs/_build/html/_sources/background.md.txt

 # Project Background

-This project started in 2018, when I decided to build a web application to help automate some admin tasks that were taking a lot of volunteer time at my local brigade.
+This project to build an electronic sign-in system started in 2018, when I decided to build a web application to help automate some admin tasks that were taking a lot of volunteer time at my local brigade.

 It started with capturing attendance records, then grew to include reporting, scheduling, and various other odds and ends.

 My background as a software engineer (in a past life) came in handy, but there was still a big learning curve, and I continue to improve the application as the technology evolves, and as I find better ways of doing things.

-The system has been running for 4 years now, including through the major fires of 2019-2020.
-The user base started with my home brigade (~70 members), and then grew to include another 3 brigades, and now supports more than 300 users.
+The system first went live in November 2018, and has been running (almost) continuously since then, including through the major fires of 2019-2020.

+The user base started with my home brigade (~70 members), then grew to include another 3 brigades, and it now supports more than 300 users.

 ## Requirements